 But this deceptively simply verse, composed by the teenage queen, suggests something more: this was Mary the accomplished poet, packing more meaning into its four lines than is perhaps immediately apparent.

 At the same time, the endearing combination of her initial M with that of François, suggests a youthful expression of the unusually affectionate relationship between this royal couple.

-The Book of Hours was sold at auction by Christie’s in 2020, and is to be exhibited at the National Museum of Scotland thanks to a generous loan by its new owner, Count Peter Pininski.
+The Book of Hours was on display at the National Museum of Scotland thanks to a generous loan by its new owner, Count Peter Pininski.

 For several hundred years the book was in the hands of the Hale family of Alderley, Gloucestershire.
 This family was in possession of papers relating to Mary, Queen of Scots, which had come to them via the antiquary John Selden in the 17th century.
 Selden had acquired them from the family of Henry Grey, 6th Earl of Kent, an official present at Mary’s execution at Fotheringhay Castle, Northamptonshire, in 1587.